 This time however, this bunch decided that it was about time they indulge in some Terengganu style Nasi Dagang.
 We went online and found Mok Teh, based on the articles we read, it did sound like they seem to be the real deal, serving authentic Terengganu style Nasi Dagang.

 On this Tuesday noon, this is how we found our way here in Wangsa Maju – an area I almost never ever venture into.
 It has been a good 15-20 years since I last did – cant say I missed it though.
 I do not like the area.
 It still looks the same as it did years ago,except maybe for the recent addition of Wangsa Walk Mall nearby, nothing else is new.
 There is nothing here that I like.
 Nothing at all.
 However, since the nasi dagang shop is located here, I decided to suck it up and carry on.
 All for the sake of Good Food, Good Food, Good Food.
 Yes, that was my mantra throughout the journey there.

-Do not expect excellent customer service here, they wouldn’t score points here and you will be sorely disappointed.
 This is the kind of eatery that has managed to last this long not because people from all over KL heading to their eatery to taste the good food, no – this is more like the kind of eatery that has a following within the area they operate in.
 They are located right in the middle of some sort of business center, whereby offices and business operates around them and lets just say the people working around this area are the kind who would eat at this eatery.

 Okay, let me get this out before I proceed to talk about the food.
 The Kelantanese version of nasi dagang that I’ve eaten here in KL – lets just say that they come in colorful, sometimes beautifully decorated large sizes and the version served here seemed to be catered for customers that are on the go? which means – it is small.
 Almost the same size as the popular nasi lemak bungkus that popularly frequents mamak stalls?
 Yup, that one.